On the Bloch-Kato conjecture for GSp(4): Hida families

 \begin{proof} Clear from the fact that $p^{-n} \beta_n$ and $p^{-n}\gamma_n$ are analytic functions on $U$. \end{proof}

 \begin{notation} We define $\cL^{\mot, [r]}_{p, \unu}(\uPi) \coloneqq \cE_r(\uPi)\cdot \cL^{\mot, r}_{p, \unu}(\uPi) \in \cO(U \times \cW^{(-1)^{r + 1}})$. \end{notation}

 \begin{remark} This is an cowardly definition.
 We should really have defined a 3-parameter or even 4-parameter family of zeta elements with both $q$ and $r$ varying, and shown directly that it recovered the above element after specialisation, with the Euler factor $\cE_r$ arising naturally from a comparison between elements at Siegel and Iwahori level.
-See forthcoming work of Rockwood for a more satisfying treatment of this point. \end{remark}
+(See \cite[\S 7.1]{LRZ} for a construction along these lines.) \end{remark}

-We now reimpose the assumption that $\Pi$ be Klingen-ordinary, and we suppose that $\beta$ is the unique Hecke parameter of minimal possible valuation $r_2 + 1$.
-We can now compare the motivic $p$-adic $L$-function with the analytic $p$-adic $L$-function.
+We now reimpose the assumption that $\Pi$ be Klingen-ordinary, and we suppose that $\beta$ is the unique Hecke parameter of minimal possible valuation $r_2 + 1$, so that the conditions of \cref{thm:main} are satisfied.
+With the present notations, we can state \cref{thm:main} as follows: